stuffnting/gutenberg-block-examples/src/meta-callback/README.md

 ### Meta values and the `save` function

 The meta data is not available to the `save` function, and can not be used there.
+In fact, no React hooks are useable in a `save` function.
+To find out more, see [here](https://github.com/WordPress/gutenberg/issues/36265#issuecomment-962684758).

 In this example, because the block is rendered by a callback function on the front-end, and because there are no inner blocks, there is nothing for the `save` function to process, therefore, `null` is returned.

 ### Meta field keys starting with an underscore